korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 And when we called watchMovie on that, the behavior was the Adventure movies behavior.
 It wasn't just the base class behavior.
-Now, the method that's on the Adventure class, first calls Movie's method, which is why we see that first statement, *Star Wars is an Adventure film*.
+Now, the method that's on the Adventure class, first calls Movie's method, which is why we see that first statement, "Star Wars is an Adventure film."
-But this time, we get in the text that *Adventure*, and this is the actual type of object at runtime as *instanceType*.
+But this time, we get in the text that "Adventure", and this is the actual type of object at runtime as "instanceType."
 And then we have the plot stages for an Adventure Film, pleasant scene, scary music, and something bad happens.
 That's a really simple example of polymorphism.